mphe/vim-gdscript4/README.md

 # Description
 GDScript is the primary scripting language used by the [Godot Game Engine](https://godotengine.org/).

-This plugin adds filetype set, syntax highlighting, snippets and ctags for the most recent version (3.2 at the time of writing).
+This plugin adds filetype set, syntax highlighting, snippets and ctags for Godot 4.x.

+The project has been forked and adapted from [Rubonnek/vim-gdscript3](https://github.com/Rubonnek/vim-gdscript3).

 # Installation
 ## Using [vim-plug](https://github.com/junegunn/vim-plug):